Archive-42/redux-docs/md-docs/part-5-async-logic.md

 <span class="token plain"> </span><span class="token comment" style="color: #c6cad2">// omit rendering logic</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-It's important that we only try to fetch the list of posts once.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>It's important that we only try to fetch the list of posts once.
 If we do it every time the `<PostsList>` component renders, or is re-created because we've switched between views, we might end up fetching the posts several times.
 We can use the `posts.status` enum to help decide if we need to actually start fetching, by selecting that into the component and only starting the fetch if the status is `'idle'`.

 ### <span id="reducers-and-loading-actions" class="anchor enhancedAnchor_2LWZ"></span>Reducers and Loading Actions<a href="#reducers-and-loading-actions" class="hash-link" title="Direct link to heading">#</a>